6 Hiring Mistakes and How to Avoid Them

 #3 The Snap Decision

 Studies show that humans form an opinion about someone within 27 seconds of meeting them.
-Which means the right employee for the job may walk in and out of your office, but you didn’t give them a second thought because of any number of superfluous reasons.
+This means the right employee for the job may walk in and out of your office, but you didn’t give them a second thought because of any number of superfluous reasons.
 Conversely, you may inflate an applicant’s candidacy out of likability.

 First impressions can be wrong.
 Poor employees can be great interviewees because they often get many opportunities to practice.
 Stellar employees may be awkward interviewees.
 If you are desperate to make a hire and don’t have many applicants to choose from you may rely more on your gut than on a solid interview process.